Illegal drug trade in the Indian Ocean region

+Key Drivers of Drug Trafficking via the Southern Route

+Drug trafficking activities in the WIO are influenced by a complex interplay of various factors.
+In addition to its strategic geographical location in close proximity to major drug-producing countries such as those of the Golden Crescent, and the limited law enforcement, political instability in many of the countries along the Southern Route may further exacerbate the problem.
+Illicit trade, such as drug trafficking, is often found in fragile states as an additional or alternative source of income.
+The political instability in Pakistan and Afghanistan, especially after the withdrawal of the US Troops from Afghanistan is likely to have influenced the increasing poppy yield in Afghanistan requiring shipping.
+According to the Fragile State Index (2023), the vast majority of states in the WIO are ranked under the ‘warning’ or ‘alert’ categories, including Afghanistan, which is ranked 106.6 out of the maximum 120.
+Globalisation may also have influenced trafficking routes, as global licit trade has increased, with about half of the worlds container traffic passing through the WIO, which presents ample opportunities for traffickers to take advantage of the existing shipping infrastructure.

 Affected areas

 Many states are directly affected by the drug trade that occurs in the Indian Ocean region, both economically and socially.
 These detrimental effects are felt throughout many different countries, in a variety of ways, such as a possible increase in drug use by the populations and heightened levels of corruption.

 Afghanistan

 Afghanistan makes up almost two thirds of the land under illicit opium poppy cultivation in the world.
 The opiate trade originating in Afghanistan fuels the corruption throughout the country by funding the Taliban and their activities.
 This has been confirmed through drug seizures made by the CMF, who have concluded that the drugs originated from areas in Afghanistan controlled by the Taliban, by using a combination of the drug stamps found on the bags of heroin, and the isotope testing of the poppy gum.
 The UNODC estimated that in 2009 alone, the Taliban received 140-170 million USD from the opiate trade.
 This has also had social implications for the population, with an estimated 2 - 2.5 million people using drugs in Afghanistan alone.